 - Wet brake performance based on ISO 4210

-- Long application brake heat based on ISO 4210.
-300W held continuously for 15 minutes performed 10x.
-This is 150 minutes at 300W of braking.
-This is the equivalent to someone dragging the brakes for a longtime.
+- Low watt/ long duration application brake heat based on ISO 4210.
+300W held continuously for 15 minutes performed 2x.
+This is the equivalent to someone dragging the brakes for a long time.

 - Ride and race test.